axibase/atsd/sql/README.md

 | test        |     42.601 |
 ```

-The built-in columns such as `entity` or `datetime` must be without table prefix to be accessible in the parent query.
+The built-in columns such as `entity` or `datetime` must be listed _without_ table prefix to be accessible in the parent query.

 ```sql
 SELECT entity, datetime, max_val